JasonDing9/Blackjack/README.md

 ActionListeners is used to signal to the display whenever there is an update to the players, dealer, or game log.

 A model class is used to hold all of the data.
 The viewer class is used for all displays and a controller class is used for all of the game logic.
 The viewer and the controller classes never call on each other.
-Rather, the model class is used to store, edit and, get data that are needed between the viewer and model classes.
+Rather, the model class is used to store, edit, and get data that are needed between the viewer and model classes.

 ### Rules Implemented

 - Up to 8 players can play at once.
 - Players will start with $1000.
 - Players must bet more than $0 every round.
-- The dealer will draw two cards for themself at the start of the round and will not show the second card until all players finish their turns.
+- The dealer will draw two cards for themselves at the start of the round and will not show the second card until all players finish their turns.
 - The dealer will continue to hit until they get 17 or higher.
 - Players are given the choice to hit, stand, split, or double.
 - Players can only split if their hand consists of two cards and both cards have the same face value (e.g. a King and a King).